TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 Is there compulsory kit/equipment I am required to have?

-Yes, this includes your free rider jersey made by Santini, a puncture repair kit, spare inner tubes, a pump, rear tail light, fully charged and working mobile phone, adequate ride nutrition, and water bottles/carriers.
+For equipment, you are required to bring a puncture repair kit, spare inner tubes, a pump, rear tail light, fully charged and working mobile phone, adequate ride nutrition, and water bottles/carriers.
+We encourage you to wear your free rider jersey made by Santini that you receive as part of your entry to the ride.

 Are there cut-off times for the TAC People's Ride?